 Somehow . . . he’d just have to make Bailey understand that this was the way forward.
 And it all started in the morning.

 That concludes the sample.
-Grab the full version for free!
+Grab the full version!